skypjack/entt/docs/signal.md

 In this case, the function `g` is invoked with parameters `'c'` and `42`.
-However, the function type of the delegate is still `void(int)`, mainly because this is also the signature of its function call operator.
+However, the function type of the delegate is still `void(int)`, mainly because this is also the signature of its function call operator.<br/>
+When the curried function gets the linked parameter by reference, it can modify it and the new value will be stored in place of the previous one.
+It's highly discouraged to accept the parameter by reference, unless you know exactly what you're doing.
+Prefer accepting it by value if possible.

 # Event dispatcher